Henry J. Kaiser High School (California)

 Henry J. Kaiser High School is a small to medium-sized high school located at 11155 Almond Avenue in Fontana, California.
 Kaiser High is one of five comprehensive high schools within Fontana Unified School District.
 The school is named after renowned American industrialist Henry J. Kaiser, who founded the famous Kaiser Steel Mill, which helped to revolutionize the city of Fontana.

 The school was established in 1998.
-As of 2021, the principal is Jose A. Espinoza.
+As of 2025, the principal is Monica Young.
 Kaiser High School has been experimenting recently with small learning communities.

-Demographics
+Enrollment and demographics

+As of the 2023–2024 school year, the school had an enrollment of 1,794 students.
+The gender distribution was 50.10% female, 49.80% male, and 0.5% nonbinary or gender-nonconforming.
+Grade 9 had 397 students, grade 10 had 459 students, grade 11 had 476 students, and grade 12 had 462 students.